The Bottom Line

 Here’s the question: Did Jesus condone adultery by saving the woman?
 Did He let her get by (meaning no judgment or accountability) with adultery?

-The difference in the one who rises back up and the one who falls deeper into evil is that heart condition.
-The ability to see all sin is against God and the desire to be changed by His grace.
-There is a word for this condition – repent.
-To sincerely and deeply grieve over your path and strongly desire to change directions.
+The difference in the one who rises, and the one who falls deeper, is that heart condition: the ability to see all sin is against God and the desire to be changed by His grace.
+There is a word for this condition—repent: to sincerely and deeply grieve over your path and strongly desire to change directions.

-The Bible teaches to pray for those in authority – all forms of authority.
-There is a need for authorities to be filled with the Holy Spirit – to be receptive to the Spirit’s leading.
+The Bible teaches to pray for those in authority—all forms of authority.
+There is a need for authorities to be filled with the Holy Spirit and be receptive to the Spirit’s leading.

 You want your authorities to have wise judgment concerning you.